objcio/articles/2014-05-01-view-layer-synergy.md

 ---
 layout: post
-title:  "View-layer synergy"
+title:  "View-Layer Synergy"
 category: "12"
 date: "2014-05-01 11:00:00"
 tags: article
 author: "<a href=\"https://twitter.com/davidronnqvist\">David Rönnqvist</a>"
 ---

 On iOS, views always have an underlying layer.
 There is a very strong relationship between the view and its layer, and the view derives most of its data from the layer object directly.
-There are also stand-alone layers, for example `AVCaptureVideoPreviewLayer` and `CAShapeLayer`, that present content on the screen without being attached to a view.
+There are also standalone layers -- for example, `AVCaptureVideoPreviewLayer` and `CAShapeLayer` -- that present content on the screen without being attached to a view.
 In either case, there is a layer involved.
-Still, the layers that are attached to views and the stand-alone layers behave slightly differently.
+Still, the layers that are attached to views and the standalone layers behave slightly differently.

-If you change almost any property of a stand-alone layer, it will make a brief animation from the old value to the new value[^animatable].
-However, if you change the same property of a view's layer, it just changes from one frame to the next.
-Despite it being layers involved in both cases, the default layer behaviour of implicit animations doesn't apply when the layer is attached to a view.
+If you change almost any property of a standalone layer, it will make a brief animation from the old value to the new value.[^animatable] However, if you change the same property of a view's layer, it just changes from one frame to the next.
+Despite it being layers involved in both cases, the default layer behavior of implicit animations doesn't apply when the layer is attached to a view.

-An explanation to _why_ this is happening can be found in the Core Animation Programming Guide in the section "How to Animate Layer-Backed Views":
+An explanation as to _why_ this is happening can be found in the Core Animation Programming Guide in the section "How to Animate Layer-Backed Views":

 > The UIView class disables layer animations by default but reenables them inside animation blocks

-That is the behaviour that we are seeing; when a property is changed outside of an animation block, there is no animation, but when the property is changed inside of an animation, there is an animation.
-The answer to _how_ this is happening, is both simple, elegant and speaks well to how views and layers were designed to work together.
+That is the behavior that we are seeing; when a property is changed outside of an animation block, there is no animation, but when the property is changed inside of an animation, there is an animation.
+The answer to the question of _how_ this is happening is both simple and elegant and speaks well to how views and layers were designed to work together.

-Whenever an animatable layer property changes, the layer looks for the appropriate "action" to run for that property change.
-An action in Core Animation terminology is a more general term for an animation[^caaction].
-The layer searches for an action in a very well documented manner, consisting of five steps.
+Whenever an animatable layer property changes, the layer looks for the appropriate 'action' to run for that property change.
+An action in Core Animation terminology is a more general term for an animation.[^CAAction] The layer searches for an action in a very well-documented manner, consisting of five steps.
 The first step is the most interesting when looking at the interaction between the view and the layer:

-[^caaction]: Technically, it is a protocol (called `CAAction`) and could be pretty much anything, but in practice you are talking about an animation of some sort.
+[^CAAction]: Technically, it is a protocol and could be pretty much anything, but in practice you are talking about an animation of some sort.

 The layer asks its delegate to provide an action for the property that was changed by sending the `actionForLayer:forKey:` message to its delegate.
 The delegate can respond with one out of three things: